quantum-exeter/SpiDy.jl/README.md

 Pkg.add(url="https://github.com/quantum-exeter/SpiDy.jl")
 ```

-NB: The entire installation of SpiDy and its dependencies takes about 5 minutes on a bare-bones Julia environment.
+NB: the entire installation of SpiDy and its dependencies takes about 5 minutes on a bare-bones Julia environment.

 ## Run the code
 To run the code,